 The first branchial arch – mandibular arch

 The cartilage element of the first branchial arch is referred to as Meckel’s cartilage.
-As this is located in the lower jaw (mandibula) system, the first branchial arch is also referred to as mandibular arch.
-The largest part of the cartilage degenerates while another small part forms the two auditory ossicles, the malleus and the incus.
-The sphenomandibular ligament (ligamentum sphenomandibulare) as well as the anterior ligament of the malleus (ligamentum mallei anterius) originate from the Meckel’s cartilage.
+As this is located in the lower jaw (mandibula) system, the first branchial arch is also referred to as the mandibular arch.
+The largest part of the cartilage degenerates, while another small part forms the two auditory ossicles, the malleus and the incus.
+The sphenomandibular ligament (ligamentum sphenomandibulare), as well as the anterior ligament of the malleus (ligamentum mallei anterius), originate from the Meckel’s cartilage.

 From the muscular system of the first branchial arch originates the entire masticatory musculature: